FBT plays gaming’s Plan Nine from Outer Space

 And then there’s the logic of it; how can the mayor argue Brody's dad was wrong about sharks?
 And, one did just kill someone then mount an escape from Seaworld.
 And as the shark, we’re given very specific missions - by who?
 And doesn't it seem odd the Shark has a clear motive to stop the industrialist?
 How does Jaws have intimate knowledge of the Industrialist’s properties and their weak spots?!
 At one point we enter a semi-submerged factory full of mashers - where a Colossal Squid lives.

-In the game’s most infamous moment (it’s early on but most reviewers didn’t get much further), we escape from Seaworld by observing a scientist using a keycard; so we grab one and hold him up to scan to open a door - Jaws puts Velociraptors to shame.
+In the game’s most infamous moment (it’s early on but most reviewers didn’t get much further), we escape from Seaworld by observing a scientist using a keycard; so we grab him and hold him up to scan to open a door - Jaws puts Velociraptors to shame.
 Then we crash an observation tunnel, let it flood then swim through it and follow the exit signs, evading Piranha and then into the Orca show which has the only exit.
 How the hell did the shark know to do all that?
 And how did the Piranha survive, they’re fresh water fish.
-It is cool though ...
+Cool though...

 While some aspects are more Deep Blue Sea than Jaws, the franchise has pushed the limits of believability; the novelisation of Jaws the Revenge implies that shark was the offspring of the Jaws 2 shark which gave birth as it was electrocuted, imbuing Jnr with intelligence, hence it’s revenge against the Brody family for killing Mum before it joined forces with a ‘Voodoo witch doctor’ who Brody had slighted; and that seems more believable than Jaws Unleashed.
 I wondered if the devs, Appaloosa, had ever seen a shark but they were best known for the Ecco The Dolphin series, where a dolphin travelled through time, explored Atlantis and defeated aliens - a shark using torpedoes to sink an oil refinery doesn’t seem so odd now.

-JU has bitten off more than it can chew - crap controls, samey missions, idiotic plot, cheap cutscenes, bad AI, empty world, low-level graphics, cringey dialogue and every NPC has the same two lines of dialogue; even when they’re completely safe they’re yelling ‘where is it/I don’t want to die!’ - it’s a cheap game, but until Maneater hits the sales, it’s the only time I’m gonna freeroam as a shark, and Maneater isn't Jaws; being Bruce goes a long way.
-And nothing beats hearing the Jaws theme and realising it’s meant for you.
-I’ll take what I can get.
+JU has bitten off more than it can chew - crap controls, samey missions, idiotic plot, basic cutscenes, bad AI, empty world, low-level graphics, cringey dialogue and every NPC has the same two lines of dialogue; even when they’re completely safe they’re yelling ‘where is it/I don’t want to die!’ - it’s a cheap game, but until